 - Collect your supplies.
 You may already have a hamper, trash can, or toy box in your room.
 Use the list below to gather the things you need to clean your room.
 Don't begin cleaning until you have all of your supplies in your room.
 Trying to find supplies one at a time is a waste of time.

 - Put dirty clothing in a hamper.
 Dirty clothes in your room are probably near the hamper, but we want to actually put them in the hamper.
 Don't worry about unfolding your socks or turning clothes right side out—you'll do that when you sort out the laundry.

-- Grab all trash and put it in the trash can.
+- Put trash in the trash can.
 Don't worry about anything but trash right now.
 Pick up all the obvious trash and throw it in the can.

 - Model the efforts with a young child's help every day for a week to get them used to the new cleanup method.

 - Make a picture chart for young children to allow them to see the steps they need to go through.

 - Consider a visual reward chart using stickers to show that the kids have down their cleanup each day.

 - A basket, bag, or box to put clutter items